CocoaDebug/CocoaDebug/README.md

 > NOTE: Be careful with `Other Swift Flags` & `Preprocessor Macros` when using Swift & Objective-C in one project.
 You can refer to [here](https://stackoverflow.com/questions/24111854/in-absence-of-preprocessor-macros-is-there-a-way-to-define-practical-scheme-spe).

+## New feature in 0.3.7

+When you are in the `Network Details` page, just shake your device or simulator, then you can share network details via email.

+Added 3 new parameters when initialize `DotzuX`:

+- emailSubject

+	    emailSubject: sets the initial text for the subject line of the email when share via email. default value is `Network Details`.

+- emailToRecipients

+		emailToRecipients: sets the initial recipients to include in the email’s “To” field when share via email. default value is `nil`.

+- emailCcRecipients

+		emailCcRecipients: sets the initial recipients to include in the email’s “Cc” field when share via email. default value is `nil`.

 ## TODO

 - Unit Testing